ShenaeA/725-sftp/README.md

 IF Authorisation.txt IS LEFT EMPTY, SYSTEM IS ASSUMED TO HAVE NO USERS, SO ANY USER INPUT FROM CLIENT WILL BE VALID

 Can have more than one account, but not more than one password.
-This is because the password is only ascociated with the user, not the individual accounts.
+This is because the password is only associated with the user, not the individual accounts.
 There can be multiple accounts for billing purposes.

 Scenario 1: user without account or password required.
 There must be two # after the username